jhs-hwg/cardioStatsUSA/README.md

 app_run()
 ```

+## Weights

+if counts are requested, we re-calibrate weights.

 ## Validation of results from the shiny application

 We have replicated results from prior NHANES publications to verify that